 Mauritius citizenship by investment / Golden visa

-There is no direct, immidiate Citizenship by Investment (CBI) program.
+No direct, immediate Mauritius Citizenship by Investment (CBI) program exists.
 Be careful: there is a lot of misinformation about a “Mauritius Golden Visa” or “investment citizenship” online.

 In short, in 2018 the government announced a CBI program.
 Under the proposal, the requirement was a USD1,000,000 non-refundable donation to a Development Fund.